 Best way to refrigerate foods

-- Cover the food you keep in your fridge, without fail.
-Leaving food uncovered quickly deprives it of its moisture, drying it out as the air inside the fridge is dry.
-Covering also prevents food from acquiring unwanted odours from other items that have a strong odour like cabbage, cauliflower and garlic.
+- Always cover the food you keep in your fridge, without fail.
+Leaving food uncovered quickly dries it out as the air inside the fridge is dry.
+Covering also prevents food from acquiring unwanted odours from other items that have a strong odour such as cabbage, cauliflower and garlic.

 - Keep the food in as soon as possible; you don’t have to wait till it cools down.
 The main purpose of refrigerators is to cool down food, and then maintain the temperature.
 So, the sooner you place the food in, the quicker the process begins.
-In case the quantity is more, break it into smaller portions and then store.
-Divide and store is the key here!
+In case the quantity is large, divide it into smaller portions and then store.

 - Don’t overstuff the refrigerator.
 Allow enough space between foods to maintain an even temperature throughout.